Guidelines for Photos & Illustrations

 - If any photo or illustration is especially important, please flag it and explain why.
 We may not use every photo you send—we may weed some out if there are quality problems, permission issues, or just too many photos.

-- Keep a numbered set of photocopies for yourself, in case we have questions later about individual photographs.
+- Keep a numbered set of copies for yourself, in case we have questions later about individual photographs.

 Readers like rich captions.
 Each caption should be full and descriptive of the image.
 If people appear in a photo, you must identify or account for each of them in order (within reason; usually from left to right).
 A photograph of three people, for example, cannot be captioned as if it showed only two.
 Crowd scenes can be handled differently, but as many people as possible should be identified and their positions clearly indicated.
 For film stills, identify the film (and date; studio is often important), the actors, their character names, and the action depicted.
 For historical shots, a date is very important, even if you can only approximate (“Smith at home, probably around 1950”).